RiccardoFerrarese/Haskell_Laboratory/README.md

 # Haskell Laboratory

-This is my work for the exam of *Linguaggi di programmazione*.
+My works for the exam of *Linguaggi di programmazione* - third year bachelor's cs It consists in:
-It consist in:
-> - haskell code for implement some usefull function
+> - Implementation of some useful functions for learning Haskell
-> - 2 parser and 2 scanner write with *Alex* and *Happy*
+> - two parsers and two scanners write with *Alex* and *Happy*